Davoleo/curse-updates/README.md

 ### Reporting Bugs / Suggesting Features
 If you're having issues with the bot or you would like to suggest a new feature, please consider opening a new bug report thread on the [issue tracker](https://github.com/Davoleo/curse-updates/issues).

-### Inviting this bot
+### Inviting the original version of this bot.
-At the moment this bot is in experimental state, if you'd like to try it out join my Discord Server at http://discord.davoleo.net and ask me there.<br>
+**At the moment this bot is in experimental state**, so I should stress that the invite link *is not* public for this reason, if you're a modpack or a mod developer that is at least moderately famous for a specific Curseforge Project project we can discuss it on my Discord Server at http://discord.davoleo.net and I might give you the invite link for the main bot version that is running on my VPS.
+Although don't take for granted that you'll get access to this version since I don't want it to spread too much yet.<br>
-I may publish the invite link in the future when the project is a bit more stable
+*I may publish the invite link in the future when the project is a bit more stable*.

-### Self-Hosting
+### Running your own version of this bot (Self-Hosting)
 If you want to self-host this discord bot you can do so by following these steps:<br>
 - Download/Clone the project sources from Github _(the green button)_
 - Create a new `cfg.json` file inside the bot directory _(**not** inside the src directory)_